csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

-Of course, this solution isn’t bulletproof, failsafe, or ideal; it’s only as good as your ability to stick to it, and your ability to stick to it isn’t always entirely in your hands.
+Of course, this solution isn’t bulletproof, failsafe, or ideal; it’s only as good as your ability to stick to it, and your ability to stick to it isn’t always entirely in your own hands.
 It’s simply a little hack I came up with in order to make use of `@extend` (which, incidentally, I don’t really use much anyway) whilst attempting to mitigate the effects of its ‘greedy’ nature.

 There may well be better ways—and I’d love to hear them—but this, for now, is